algolia-samples/store-locator-with-algolia-mapbox-twilio/README.md

 git clone https://github.com/algolia-samples/store-locator-with-algolia-mapbox-twilio
 ```

-Copy the file `.local.env` to the directory
+Copy the file `.local.env` to the directory and provide the right values

 ```bash
 # TAKEN FROM YOUR ALGOLIA DASHBOARD